 At a minimum, the hearing rules shall be informal and shall allow each party to present arguments and to call and question witnesses.
 Court rules of evidence and procedure shall not apply.

 The Chair, or an acting Chair as below selected, shall preside at the hearing, and the hearing panel shall be comprised of a minimum of the Chair (or acting Chair) and 2 other CRC members.
-In the event that the Chair deems himself/herself to have a conflict, the other members of the CRC shall appoint an acting chair for that hearing only.
+In the event that the Chair deems themselves to have a conflict, the other members of the CRC shall appoint an acting chair for that hearing only.

 Within 15 calendar days after the hearing, the Chair shall notify all parties and the President and Secretary in writing of the decision.
 Within 7 calendar days following transmission of the decision to the parties, a party may appeal the